webplatform/docs-wpd/Editors_Guide/step_6_author_or_upload_new_content/index.md

 ====Basic meta data====

 Topics describe the article's content with keywords.
 Mark as many as apply ''usefully''.
 Too much meta data can blur the picture worse than too little.
 The topic keywords have several uses, such as search engine optimization, and effectively describe the content taxonomy.
 This taxonomy has multiple facets.
 For example, the CSS-Regions API is an API (the content's purpose) and it is about CSS (the content's subject matter); furthermore, it is specifically about CSS-Regions.
-But the reason we use the CSS-Rei
+But the CSS-Regions topic tag is more than general meta data, it is used specifically to delineate structure and navigation.
+See next.

 ====API Basic Listing Configuration Query====